gherardovarando/nodag/README.md

-This repository contains fortran implementation of a proximal gradient method to estimate the structure of a Bayesian network without imposing the acyclicity constraint.
+This repository contains fortran implementation of a proximal gradient method to estimate the structure of a strucural equation model (SEM) without imposing the acyclicity constraint.
+See the preprint on [arXiv:2006.03005](https://arxiv.org/abs/2006.03005).

 The subrutine `NODAG` solve the following l1-penalized minus log-likelihood minimization: